 Disadvantages of Receivables Based Financing

 - This form of financing generally costs considerably more than an unsecured bank line of credit.
 However, if the firm has maxed out its bank credit line or is not in a position to get such financing, securing a line of credit with their accounts receivable can help them fund day-to-day expenses.

 - Firms using this type of financing are often required to be more rigorous in managing and reporting on their accounts receivable.
 This is not necessarily a bad thing and the borrower could end up with a much more efficient and effective A/R department as a result of this requirement.

-- The borrower may lose flexibility in negotiating terms with its customers because of the bank’s requirements for providing the financing.
+- The borrower may lose flexibility in negotiating terms with its customers because of the bank’s requirements for providing the financing

 Businesses with unstable cash flow, such as seasonal sales or rapid growth, may find accounts receivable financing as a viable strategy for getting the capital they need to stay ahead of day-to-day business operations and take advantage of growth opportunities.
-Rather than waiting 30, 60, or 90 days or more for customers to pay, leveraging unpaid invoices could be a great option for fast access to capital.
+Rather than waiting for 30, 60, or 90 days or more for customers to pay, leveraging unpaid invoices could be a great option for fast access to capital.